IntersectMBO/cardano-updates/blog/2023-09-06-consensus.md

 ## UTxO-HD

-- We ran the first successful system-level benchmarks for UTxO-HD (see [#203](https://github.com/input-output-hk/ouroboros-consensus/issues/203)).
-We observed a factor 12 regression in the forging performance, which we will have to address.
+- We ran the first successful system-level benchmarks for UTxO-HD (see [#203](https://github.com/input-output-hk/ouroboros-consensus/issues/203)) using the *in-memory* backend.
+    - We observed a factor 12 regression in the forging performance, which we will have to address.
+There are strong indications that the regression is due to the backing store accesses that take place when taking a mempool snapshot.
+    - After the mempool regression is fixed the benchmarks need to be ran again.
+    - System-level UTxO-HD benchmarks with the LMDB are still pending.
+- UTxO-HD will eventually be necessary due to the growth of the UTxO set and other ledger state structures that live in memory at the moment.
+However, we are trying a strategy by which we could preserve the baseline performance of the node, in case SPOs and other node users are not ready to migrate yet (see [#344](https://github.com/input-output-hk/ouroboros-consensus/issues/344)).
 - We implemented a new way of processing queries at the hard-fork block level, which resolves the performance regression observed in `GetUTxOByAddress` (see [this comment](https://github.com/input-output-hk/ouroboros-consensus/issues/205#issuecomment-1706878418)).
 Preliminary results are promising.
+- Regarding the roll out plan, UTxO-HD requires a significant change in the Consensus codebase.
+Even though we might be able to hide any potential performance impact in the node by keeping all data in memory ([#344](https://github.com/input-output-hk/ouroboros-consensus/issues/344)), the Consensus component was significantly changed, so we might have to postpone releasing this feature to mitigate any risks of conflicting with the implementation of CIP-1694 and release of Conway.

 ## Tech debt